-The proportion of women who receive a bonus is 8% points less than the proportion of men.
-However, the mean bonus pay gap is 41.6%.
+The proportion of women who receive a bonus is 12% points less than the proportion of men.
+However, the mean bonus pay gap is 41.4%, which has reduced slightly since 2022.
 Once again, the bonus pay gap is significantly impacted by the upper quartile which includes senior associates, partners and other senior professionals.